Reading Spines

 The books in the spine have been selected to consider three areas:

-• To promote language development through reading information texts.
+- To promote language development and vocabulary through reading

 These texts have been selected through recommendations: